ECAM-Brussels/e-cam/content/LW3L/slides/03-ssr.md

   as client/server communication can take time.

-- An **async** function is one that can be paused and resumed later during a long running task.
+- An **async** function is one that can be paused and resumed later because we are waiting for a long running task.
   The aim is to ensure that the main thread is not stuck during the execution of the function.

+  It essentially means: *you can do something else every time an instruction starts with `await`*.

 - `redirect(...)` ensures the page is reloaded.
   In traditional web development,